ErikKusch/Homepage/content/courses/gbif/rgbif-datadiscovery.md

   "rgbif",
   "knitr", # for rmarkdown table visualisations "rnaturalearth", # for shapefile access
-  "wicket", # for transforming polygons into wkt format; may have to run: remotes::install_version("wicket", "0.4.0") "ggplot2", # for visualisations
+  "sf", # for transforming polygons into wkt format "ggplot2", # for visualisations
   "networkD3", # for sankey plots
   "htmlwidgets", # for sankey inclusion in website